cloud104/automated-tests/executors/ginkgo/externaldns_ingress/README.md

 ## Verifications:

 - Check if it is possible to create resources via yaml manifest (Deployment, service and ingress (nginx web server)).
-- Expect status code 200 return from get request for the created ingress.
+- Expect status code 200 return from request for the created ingress.

 ## Variables: